kevin-pek/cs3245/hw4/README.txt

 In the searching phase, we first validate and determine the type of query that is given.
 If it is an invalid query we immediately skip the query.
-Boolean queries and freetext queries are handled seaparately.
+Boolean queries and freetext queries are handled separately.

+We first use regex to detect the presence of dates, years and citations within the search query.
+The presence of these will allow us to greatly narrow our search to specific years, dates or citations using specific fields.

+For years, dates, and courts, we use their corresponding fields to match the detected terms.
+For citations, we use the auxiliary index to map the case citation to the corresponding documents.

 BOOLEAN QUERIES:
-- Our general approach for boolean queries is to handle phrase queries first, followed by single terms in order of increasing document frequency.
-We stop searching and return nothing immediately if there are no matches given.
+- Our approach for boolean queries is to handle terms in order of increasing document frequency.
+Phrase queries are sorted based on the largest document frequency within the phrase, since that would be the performance bottleneck during the searching process.
-- Special handling is done to terms that match a regex for a date, year, names, citations.
-These terms will search for documents through the `date`, `year` `parties`, `names`, `citation` fields within our index to narrow our search.
+- We stop searching and return nothing if there are no matches given for a term.
 - When a boolean query is given we will begin with handling any phrase queries as we expect them to yield a lesser number of results.
 Results are retrieved through the positional index of the terms.
 At the same time we maintain a set that keeps track of terms we have already retrieved.
-- If phrase queries have at least

 FREETEXT QUERIES: